sumitgouthaman/onebusaway-chrome-angular2/README.md

 in the `obaApiKey` variable.
     1. The KEY can be obtained by emailing your local transit agency.
 For Sound Transit, send an email to [OBA_API_Key@soundtransit.org](mailto:OBA_API_Key@soundtransit.org?subject=API%20Key%20request).
-1. Compile the app using `ng build --prod --aot`.
+1. Compile the app using `npm run-script build`.
 1. The `dist` folder contains the extension code.
 You can load this in chrome as an **unpacked extension** by following the instructions [here](https://developer.chrome.com/extensions/getstarted#unpacked).

+### How to run unit tests
+1. Run `npm run-script test` to keep tests running continously.
+1. Run `npm run-script testonce` to run tests only once.